Square (video game company): 1995–1999: Move to PlayStation

-Four new hires during the period were Shinji Hashimoto, Yasumi Matsuno, Hitoshi Sakimoto, and Masashi Hamauzu.
+Square continued work on Final Fantasy VII, with Kitase as director, Naora as art director, Nomura as lead artist, and Nojima as scenario writer.
+Released worldwide in 1997, Final Fantasy VII was a worldwide commercial and critical success, bringing Square international fame.
+Also in 1997, at Square's invitation, Takechi returned and took Mizuno's place as President.
+Three new hires during the period were Shinji Hashimoto, Yasumi Matsuno, and Masashi Hamauzu.
 Hashimoto joined in 1995 as promotions producer for Final Fantasy VII.
 Matsuno, along with a number of other developers, had left Quest Corporation following the release of Tactics Ogre (1995), and worked with Sakaguchi on Final Fantasy Tactics (1997).
-Sakimoto came on board with Matsuno, and worked on the music for his games.
 Hamauzu joined in 1996, and worked on Final Fantasy spin-off titles and the SaGa series.
 Sakaguchi, working on other projects, took on the role of executive producer for the series beginning with Final Fantasy VIII, and Hashimoto stepped in as producer.
-Hirata, after holding an administrative position during the Nintendo years, became a game production lead, focusing on introducing new genres into Square's library.
+Hirata went from an administrative position to lead producer, focusing on diversifying Square's library into new game genres.